 Found in the south east of Western Australia and are related to Thomasia.
 G. macrantha is the largest flowering of the genus and the best for general garden use.

-Growing to about 1m Guichenotia macrantha has delicate bell shaped or lantern shaped pink to mauve flowers, it also has attractive foliage which is sought after by florists and well suited for use in floral arrangements.
+Growing to about 1m G. macrantha has delicate bell shaped or lantern shaped pink to mauve flowers, it also has attractive foliage which is sought after by florists and well suited for use in floral arrangements.

 Flowering from mid winter through to early summer this is a plant that adds interest to the garden for much of the year.